Dhanush-Raj1/Voice-Agent-Project/README.md

 - ✅ Speak clearly and at a normal pace
 - ✅ Wait for the agent to finish responding before asking the next question
-- ✅ Use the "Stop Recording" button if the system doesn't auto-detect speech end
+- ✅ Use the "Stop Recording" button if the system doesn't auto-detect speech
-- ✅ Upload PDFs before asking questions about them
 - ✅ Keep questions concise for faster processing

 <br>